almtzr/Pedro-Get-Started/README.md

     <img src="img/pedro_3d_print_parts.png" width="70%">
 </div>

 ## ✅ 3.
-If You Purchased A Pedro Board Only:
+If You Purchased A Pedro Board Only

 🛠️ To complete your robot, you’ll need:

-✔️ To print all the Pedro parts (STL files availables on [Pedro GitHub Page](https://github.com/almtzr/Pedro/tree/main/stl/kickstarter_version))
+- To print all the Pedro parts (STL files availables on [Pedro GitHub Page] (https://github.com/almtzr/Pedro/tree/main/stl/kickstarter_version))
-✔️ 2 ball bearings 8 x 22 x 7 mm
+- 2 ball bearings 8 x 22 x 7 mm
-✔️ 7.4V DC battery with 2 pins JST XH2.54 connector
+- 7.4V DC battery with 2 pins JST XH2.54 connector
-✔️ 4x MS90 360° servo motors (not 180°)
+- 4x MS90 360° servo motors (not 180°)
-✔️ Micro USB cable
+- Micro USB cable
-✔️ (Options) Modules: NRF24L01 (Radio), HC-05 (Bluetooth), ESP8266-01 (WiFi), Screen OLED 128x64 0.96"
+- (Options) Modules: NRF24L01 (Radio), HC-05 (Bluetooth), ESP8266-01 (WiFi), Screen OLED 128x64 0.96"

 And then go to the section **5.
 Assembling Pedro**.

 ## ✅ 4.
 If You Are Building Pedro From Scratch (Board Rev2 Only):

 Want to build Pedro from scratch?
-You can made your own Pedro Board by using the gerber files allows for the Rev2 board on the Pedro Github page.
+You can make your own Pedro Board by using Gerber files allows for the Rev2 board on the Pedro Github page. <br>
 When you get your own PCB board, the microcontroller ATmega32u4 doesn’t have the correct bootloader yet, it's delivered with the factory bootloader.
 To make Pedro work with Arduino IDE, you first need to flash the Arduino Pro Micro bootloader into the Pedro board using the SPI pins as described below.

 ### How To Flash the Bootloader on the microcontroller ATmega32u4 ?